kyndryl-design-system/shidoka-applications/README.md

 ### Handling `Failed to execute 'define' on 'CustomElementRegistry'`

+#### The Problem

 This is a common bundling issue that can appear when you incorporate a component that has already bundled Shidoka components.
 Typically this would be caused by having a middle layer, for example a Common UI layer that has a cross-platform Header component built using Shidoka components.

+#### Avoiding This

-You can get around this by not declaring Shidoka components as dependencies, and instead declaring them as external or peer dependencies.
+You can get around this in by not declaring Shidoka components as dependencies, and instead declaring them as external or peer dependencies in the middle/common layer.

 For example, from the shidoka-applications rollup.js config using [the external option](https://rollupjs.org/configuration-options/#external): `external: [/shidoka-foundation\/components/]`.
 Since shidoka-foundation components are used within shidoka-applications components, this prevents the foundation components from being bundled, meaning it leaves the import statements unaltered (ex: `import '@kyndryl-design-system/...'`).
 This way, the application bundler can handle it instead.

 This works with bundling from node_modules, but not with CDN hosted files since the deployed application wouldn't know how to resolve aliased node_modules imports like: `import '@kyndryl-design-system/...'`.
+In this case you probably need a workaround.

+#### Workaround

 If for some reason the above suggestion does not help, there is a library containing a script/polyfill that can be used which allows custom elements to be redefined: https://github.com/caridy/redefine-custom-elements.